Vaccines: Tick-Borne Encephalitis

 2. Indications: Tick-borne encephalitis vaccination is recommended in inhabitants of or visitors to endemic regions (see Tick-Borne Encephalitis).
 As of October 2020, regions with focal endemicity include Estonia, Latvia, Lithuania, Russia, and Slovenia.
 Other countries with reported cases include Albania, Austria, Belarus, Bosnia, Bulgaria, China, Croatia, Denmark, Finland, Germany, Greece, Hungary, Italy, Mongolia, Norway, Poland, Republic of Korea, Romania, Serbia, Slovakia, Slovenia, Sweden, Switzerland, Turkey, and Ukraine.

 These vaccines are not available in Canada or the United States.
-Visitors to endemic regions should consult with a physician at their destination of travel if they are performing high-risk activities, including:
+Visitors to endemic regions should consult a physician at their destination of travel if they are performing high-risk activities, including:

 1) Forestry work, hunting, farming.